pouya-codes/singularity_train/README.md

   --gpu_id GPU_ID       The ID of GPU to select.
 Default uses GPU with the most free memory.
                          (default: None)

-  --number_of_gpus      The number of GPUs to use.
-Default uses a GPU with the most free memory.
-                         (default: 1)

   --number_of_gpus NUMBER_OF_GPUS
                         The number of GPUs to use.
 Default uses a GPU with the most free memory.